SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    If you use a closure to initialize a property, remember that the rest of the instance has not yet been initialized at the point that the closure is executed.
-   This means that you cannot access any other property values from within your closure, even if those properties have default values.
+   This means that you can't access any other property values from within your closure, even if those properties have default values.
-   You also cannot use the implicit ``self`` property, or call any of the instance's methods.
+   You also can't use the implicit ``self`` property, or call any of the instance's methods.

 The example below defines a structure called ``Chessboard``,